niteshbalusu11/BOS-Commands-Document/README.md

 - Flags:
   - `rule`: Select the rule you want to set, examples are `CAPACITY>5000000` to only allow inbound channels of more than 5M capacity. `CAPACITIES>100*M` to only allow an inbound channel if the peer has a total of 1BTC capacity from all public channels put together.
 Other examples include `CHANNEL_AGES`, `FEE_RATES`, `LOCAL_BALANCE`, `PUBLIC_KEY`, `PRIVATE` etc.
   - `reason` sends back a reason message when rejecting an inbound channel.
   - `coop-close-address`: Listens to inbound channel open requests and intercepts them to add a cooperative closing address to send funds to when the channel to closed.
+Can be repeatable and it will cycle through the addresses.
   <br></br>
   Example: `bos inbound-channel-rules --rule CAPACITY>=5000000 --reason "Will only accept a minimum 5M inbound channel"`
   <br></br>